 Why You Should Read It

 Fear Is the Rider is a fast-paced horror-thriller that will immediately grip you by the throat, pulling you into a brilliant, pure, and undiluted world of insanity.
 From the very first chapter, the unstoppable force of terror pursues its victims without a second to waste.
 This lean-and-mean story focuses solely on the meat of the things, leaving no room for long character backstories.
 The results are horrifying, a relentless chase that seems to reach the ends of the earth, and it doesn’t stop until the last page.
-If you’re looking for something that doesn’t waste seconds and dives straight into the action, this is a must-read.
+Are looking for something that doesn’t waste seconds and dives straight into the action, this is a outclass novel for reading.

-Every page of this novel is crafted to keep you on the edge of your seat.
+Every page of this novel is ready to keep you on the edge of your seat.
 As the force continues its pursuit, tightening its grip until the very end.
-It’s a nightmarish journey where the insanity of the situation becomes almost too much to bear, but in the best way possible.
+It’s a nightmarish journey where the insanity of the situation becomes almost too much to bear.
+But in the best way possible.
 If you’re into stories that don’t give you time to breathe.
 Fear Is the Rider is a wild ride that will make your heart race from start to finish.

 Page count: 182 pages